Face Reconstruction Transfer Attack as Out-of-Distribution Generalization: Experiments

 \subsection{Configuration}

-We use StyleGAN2\cite{karras2019style} trained with FFHQ-256 for the generative model, denoted as $G(\cdot)$, and latents are optimized in the $\mathcal{W^{+}}$ space.
-Both $G(\cdot)$ and target encoders $E_{seen}(\cdot)$ are frozen while optimizing latents.
+We use StyleGAN2\cite{karras2019style} trained on FFHQ-256 for the generator $G$, and the latents are optimized in the $\mathcal{W^{+}}$ space.
+Both $G$ and target encoders $E_{seen}$ are frozen while optimizing latents.
 We adopt Adam\cite{kingma2014adam} optimizer with 100 steps where the learning rate starts from 0.1 and is divided by 10 at iteration 50.
-Our method involves three hyperparameters: $n=100$, the number of latents; $t=70$, length of trajectory for latent averaging; and $k_{top}=10$, the number of samples used for unsupervised validation.
+Our method involves three hyperparameters: $n=100$, the number of latents; $t_{avg}=70$, length of trajectory for latent averaging; and $k_{top}=10$, the number of samples used for unsupervised validation.
 We use pytorch\cite{paszke2019pytorch} for all experiments on a single Nvidia RTX 2080ti GPU.